Artist in Residence Program

 The Artist in Residence (AIR) program offers professional artists of the Austin area an inspirational environment in which to pursue various mediums and to further creative development in a natural setting.
-Wild Basin Wilderness Preserve is a uniquely situated urban natural area reflecting the personality of Austin — at once wild and modern, natural and technologically advanced, protected and developing.

 Wild Basin hosts two artists per year: in spring and in fall.
 Artists of all disciplines in the greater Austin area are encouraged to apply.
-Artists are provided a small budget for materials, supplies, and equipment, and given access to the Wild Basin Creative Research Center and the trail system for inspiration.
+Artists are provided a small budget for materials, supplies, and equipment, and provided access to the Wild Basin Creative Research Center and the trail system for inspiration.

 The Wild Basin Artist in Residence will: